-A core Google algorithm update can come with surprising changes.
+A new core Google algorithm update can come with surprising changes.
 Rankings once thought of as safe can be significantly affected after an algorithm update.
 While Google does sometimes issue warnings, it’s hard to predict precisely how a specific update will play out once it’s released.
 Sometimes companies don’t know what hit them even as the ground beneath their feet shakes.

 Unfortunately, once you’ve been hit with a penalty — which is more technically correct than an algorithmic update — it’s not easy to recover your old rankings and traffic.
 You can’t make a few tweaks to your site and expect things to go back to normal right away.
 It could take weeks or even months to move up the rankings again.

 Being prepared for such possibilities gives you an advantage following the next update.
 However, there are plenty of things you can do to protect yourself from having your traffic and rankings knocked down by an algorithm update.